Skip to main content

 Water Condition Lists

 1. Impaired Waters: This is the official CWA 303(d) list.
-It contains waters with no cleanup plan in place (TMDL, alternative restoration).
+It contains waters not attaining water quality standards that do not yet have a restoration plan in place (TMDL, alternative restoration).

-2. Restoration Waters: These are impaired waters with a restoration plan in place.
-This list was created during the 2020 cycle.
+2. Waters in Restoration: These are impaired waters with a restoration plan in place.
+This list was first created during the 2020 cycle.

 Restoration Prioritization